The beauty of the beast

 Choosing the right exposure suit for the destination ensures a comfortable experience.
 And maximum time in the water with the sharks.
 Divers may also wish to consider using a hood and gloves for extra warmth in the cage.

 TAKE EXTRA CLOTHING FOR WARMTH AND QUICK REMOVAL WHEN SHARKS ARRIVE

-Taking the right clothing for in-between dives is always important and useful kit additions for cage diving on colder days are a woolly hat and wind-proof jacket.
-The arrival and departure of sharks near the cage can never be guaranteed, so it is useful to always be ready to get into the cage at short notice.
-A wind-proof jacket over a wetsuit and a woolly hat can provide warmth whilst waiting for sharks to arrive and they can be quickly removed when it’s time to dive.
+Taking the right clothing for in-between dives is always important.
+Useful kit additions for cage diving on colder days are a woolly hat and wind-proof jacket.
+The arrival and departure of sharks near the cage can never be guaranteed.
+It is useful to always be ready to get into the cage at short notice.
+Wind-proof jackets over a wetsuit and woolly hats can provide warmth whilst waiting for sharks to arrive and they can be quickly removed when it’s time to dive.

 CHOOSE THE RIGHT AIR SOURCE AND DEPTH FOR YOUR EXPERIENCE LEVEL

 For those divers new to shark diving or open-ocean diving, a surface cage dive using a snorkel is a good introduction.
 It makes experiencing the sharks easier as there is no consideration needed for scuba gear and being at depth.
-Surface dives are also good for divers who are fearful of sharks, as they can return to the boat easily if they want to.
+Surface dives are also good for divers who are fearful of sharks.
+They can return to the boat easily if they want to.

 More information about these, and other, top cage diving tips, can be enjoyed within the Liveaboard.com website.
 Original full article here.

 Want to keep up with stories like this?
 Make sure to join our Paralenz World Facebook Group!